Global majority

-"Global majority" is a collective term for people of African, Asian, indigenous, Latin American, or mixed-heritage backgrounds, who constitute approximately 85 percent of the global population.
-It has been used as an alternative to terms which are seen as racialized like "ethnic minority" and "person of color" (POC), or more regional terms like "visible minority" in Canada and "Black, Asian and Minority Ethnic" (BAME) in the United Kingdom.
-It roughly corresponds to people whose heritage can be traced back to nations of the Global South.
+"Global majority" is a collective term for people of African, Asian, indigenous, Latin American, or mixed-heritage backgrounds, who constitute approximately 75 percent of the global population.
+It has been used as an alternative to terms that are seen as racialized, such as "ethnic minority" and "person of color" (POC), or more regional terms, including "visible minority" in Canada and "Black, Asian and Minority Ethnic" (BAME) in the United Kingdom.

 Terminology

 The term was used as early as 2003 as a way to challenge the normativity of a white majority or Eurocentric perspective, through Rosemary Campbell-Stephens' work on leadership preparation within the school sector.
-Its proponents argue that terms like "ethnic minority" marginalize the skills, the ways of thinking, and the lived experiences of those from African, Asian, indigenous, Latin American, or mixed-heritage backgrounds.
-Collectively, these groups are said to constitute 85 percent of the global population.
-Therefore, terms like ethnic minority, person of color, visible minority, and BAME were criticized as racializing ethnicity.
+Its proponents argue that such terms as "ethnic minority" marginalize the skills, the ways of thinking, and the lived experiences of those from African, Asian, indigenous, Latin American, or mixed-heritage backgrounds.
+Collectively, these groups are said to constitute 75 percent of the global population.
+Therefore, terms such as ethnic minority, person of color, visible minority, and BAME were criticized as racializing ethnicity.